Physical attractiveness: Leg-to-body ratio

 "Leg-to-body ratio" is seen as an indicator of physical attractiveness but there appears to be no single accepted definition of leg-length: the 'perineum-to-floor' measure is the most frequently used, but arguably the distance from the ankle bone to the outer hip bone is more rigorous.
 With the latter metric, the most attractive male leg-to-body ratio (judged by American women) is 1:1.
-A Japanese study using the former metric found the same result for male attractiveness but women with longer legs than the rest of their body were judged to be more attractive.
+A Japanese study using the former metric found the same result for male attractiveness, but women with longer legs than the rest of their body were judged to be more attractive.
 Excessive deviations from the mean were seen as indicative of disease.
 A study using Polish participants found that legs 5% longer than the average for both sexes was considered most attractive.
 The study concluded this preference might stem from the influence of long-legged runway models.
 Another study using British and American participants found "mid-ranging" leg-to-body ratios to be most ideal.

 A study by Swami et al. of British male and female undergraduates showed a preference for men with legs as long as the rest of their body and women with 40% longer legs than the rest of their body.
 The researcher concluded that this preference might be influenced by American culture, in which long-legged women are portrayed as more attractive.

-Marco Bertamini criticized the Swami et al. study for using a picture of the same person with digitally altered leg lengths which he felt would make the modified image appear unrealistic.
-Bertamini also criticized the Swami study for only changing the leg length while keeping the arm length constant.
+Marco Bertamini criticised the Swami et al. study for using a picture of the same person with digitally altered leg lengths which he felt would make the modified image appear unrealistic.
+Bertamini also criticised the Swami study for only changing the leg length while keeping the arm length constant.
 After accounting for these concerns in his own study, Bertamini, using stick figures, also found a preference for women with proportionately longer legs than men.
 When Bertamini investigated the issue of possible sexual dimorphism of leg length, he found two sources that indicated that men usually have slightly proportionately longer legs than women or that differences in leg length proportion may not exist between men and women.
 Following this review of existing literature on the subject, he conducted his own calculations using data from 1774 men and 2208 women.
 Using this data, he similarly found that men usually have slightly proportionately longer legs than women or that differences in leg length proportion may not exist between men and women.
-These findings made him rule out the possibility that a preference for women with proportionately longer legs than men is due proportionately longer legs being a secondary sex characteristic of women.
+These findings made him rule out the possibility that a preference for women with proportionately longer legs than men is due to proportionately longer legs being a secondary sex characteristic of women.